 Even during this turbulent and difficult time, we have seen the continued and resolute compassion of Canadians.
 We know Canadians have always been generous.
-We set out to find the top five most generous places in Canada and found seven small communities with big hearts (with two ties for third and fourth place!).
+We set out to find the top 5 most generous places in Canada and found 7 small communities with big hearts (with 2 ties for 3rd and 4th place!).

 The Canadian “caremongering” trend has been making headlines around the world during the coronavirus crisis.
 Citizens are coming together to build support networks for friends, neighbours, and strangers alike.